hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The Data Item can be used only with Guarantee types ‘0’ (guarantee waiver), ‘1’ (comprehensive<br />
-guarantee) or ‘9’ (Individual guarantee with multiple usage), with either Query Identifier ‘1’ (usage only)<br />
-or ‘3’ (usage and exposure)
+The Data Item can be used only with Guarantee types ‘0’ (guarantee waiver), ‘1’ (comprehensive guarantee) or ‘9’ (Individual guarantee with multiple usage), with either Query Identifier ‘1’ (usage only) or ‘3’ (usage and exposure)

 **Technical Description**